DallasMorningNews/dn-custom-loader/README.md

 Place in your build/sass folder: +loader.scss

+Place after you body tag in your html the contents of loader.html.

 Then call the `dnLoader` function on the `body` element.
 The `dnLoader` function accepts two arguments: `display` and `remove`.

 ```javascript